-m.
-In the hallway the "MAN ON ROOF" enunciator should not be blinking.

-n.
-Close the helium supply valves and open the bypass valve to allow the helium to escape from the pressure switch in the console.
+- h.
+Open the door.
+A loud pulsing sound should be heard, which does not stop when the door is closed. - Close the door. - n.
+Close the helium supply valves and open the bypass valve to allow the helium to escape from the pressure switch in the console. - p.
+If any of these items do not operate as they should then